RKChrist/FlexyBoxProject/README.md

 * Brugerautentificering og -autorisation (Azure AD, IdentityServer).
 * Filuploads for restaurationsbilleder.
-* Avanceret filtrering og søgning på restauranter.
+* Avanceret filtrering og sÃ¸gning pÃ¥ restauranter.
 * Dark mode eller tema-skift.

-## Installations- og Kørselinstruktioner
+## Installations- og KÃ¸rselinstruktioner

-Åbn i visual studio, on upstart it should create a local database with the name flexybox.
+Ã…bn i visual studio, on upstart it should create a local database with the name flexybox.

 ONLY The first resturant adheres 100 % to the design, since everything else is seeded data, to check for errors. (and test closed as well)